 The stopway is the area that is placed right after the runway and it is used when reducing speed if a takeoff is called off for any reason.
 Its width has to be at least the same as the runway and it should be able to help a plane slow down without damaging it.
 The stopway is centered on the runway extended centerline and the combined length of runway and stopway equals the ASDA, which is Accelerate Stop Distance Available.

 Because they have limited use and are expensive to build, stopways are less cost effective in comparison to a full-strength runway that is functioning in both directions.
-Stopways can easily be recognized by big yellow chevrons on the ends of the main runway.
+The presence of prominent yellow chevrons on the runway extremities indicates the location of stopways.

 TORA (Take off Run Available)